ABOUT

 How do we accomplish that?

-• By meeting young readers where they are developmentally and fostering language and literacy skills
+• Meet young readers where they are developmentally and foster language and literacy skills in ways that are fun and impactful

 About the Founder